matryer/xbar/README.md

 ### Tested languages

-Anything that can write to standard out is supported, but here is a list that have been explicitally tested.
+Anything that can write to standard out is supported, but here is a list that have been explicitly tested.

 1. Ruby
   1. Status: Working